HennaMian/2110Galaga/submission/readme.txt

 Created as a project for the class CS 2110-Computer Organization and Programming.
 Make in C and run in a GameBoy Advance Emulator.

-You may think you know this classic game, but now there's a new version!

 Controls
 ---------